AndresProgramerCOP/youtube-analizer_py/README.md

 # KNOW THE DATA YOUTUBE

-This program let you bulk teh "main" data about a chanell youtube or single video, and more.
+This program let you bulk the "main" data about a chanell youtube or single video, and more.

-Data like duration of video, title, channel, data at publish
+Get Data like duration of video, title, channel, data at publish

 ## install